aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?
+> 🥠 An alien of some sort will be appearing to you shortly.

-Last update: Thu Jan  6 05:08:20 2022
+Last update: Fri Jan  7 05:07:44 2022